Jiangxisaurus: Description

 The holotype specimen HGM41-HIII0421 consists of an incomplete skull, a lower jaw, eight cervical vertebrae, three dorsal vertebrae, nine caudal vertebrae, a nearly complete pectoral girdle, two chevrons, the left forelimb, both sternal plates, four sternal ribs, nine dorsal ribs, and a partially preserved pelvic girdle.
 The skull is 150mm long and appears to be a sub-adult.
 The mandible of Jiangxisaurus is toothless and has a height-to-length ratio of about 20%.
 The radius is 96mm in length and is 30% shorter than the length of the humerus (136mm).
 The manus is tridactyl, meaning that it has three fingers – the first digit is robust, the second is elongated and the third digit is slender.

 Classification

-Jiangxisaurus was assigned to the taxon oviraptoridae.
-This genus shares several traits with other oviraptorids, including a short narrow skull with a toothless jaw, and anterior cerivcal vertebrae that bear pleurocoels.
+Jiangxisaurus was assigned to the taxon Oviraptoridae.
+This genus shares several traits with other oviraptorids, including a short narrow skull with a toothless jaw, and anterior cervical vertebrae that bear pleurocoels.
 In contrast to its nearest relatives, Jiangxisaurus has an elongated mandible and a less pronounced down-turned rostrum on its lower jaw.